 Graduate students and postdocs apply to be an Academy Fellow and if accepted are assigned to teach in the Spring or Fall.
 Once accepted and assigned, Fellows receive one day of training to learn how to teach a set of lessons in their chosen content area and a separate day of training on youth development and pedagogy.
 Mentors are welcome to work with Academy staff to adapt their lessons to their own interests and resources.

 Once a Fellow has completed the two days of training, they are assigned to a site, a co-teacher and if possible, another Fellow to teach with.
 We try to match mentors to sites within 30 minutes of their homes or labs.
-In New York City, mentors typically teach 90 minutes a week and can set their schedule with their assigned program.
-The fall schedule in New York City runs from the first week of October through late December.
+In New York City, mentors typically teach 60–90 minutes per session and can set their schedule with their assigned program.
+The spring schedule in New York City runs from the first week of March through late May.
 In Newark, Fellows can teach Tuesday, Wednesday, or Thursday from 4–6 PM at one of three Newark Elementary Schools and in the fall teach from October through December.
 The program through SUNY has the additional element of an online three credit graduate level course for students to learn valuable teaching skills.